mihailthebuilder/fight-alerts-backend/README.md

 - maybe a lambda that continuosly checks the db and if it's close to event, it gets triggered

 # Technical debt

+Improve test coverage in `scraper.go`
+- one way is to create a mock html page and run `getResultsFromUrl` against it
+    - but see why it doesn't get triggered with `espn.co.uk` test in `scraper_integration_test.go`

 Consider moving `scraper` to a separate package